campaign-layer/origin-sdk/README.md

 - `"@campnetwork/origin"` - The main entry point for the SDK, exposes the following classes:
   - `TwitterAPI` - For fetching user Twitter data from Origin
   - `SpotifyAPI` - For fetching user Spotify data from Origin
-  - `Auth` - For authenticating users with the Origin SDK
+  - `Auth` - For authenticating users with the Origin SDK (browser and Node.js)
+  - Signer adapters and utilities for Node.js support (ethers, viem, custom signers)
+  - Camp Network chain configurations (`campMainnet`, `campTestnet`)
 - `"@campnetwork/origin/react"` - Exposes the CampProvider and CampContext, as well as React components and hooks for authentication and fetching user data via Origin

+## Features

+- 🌐 **Browser & Node.js Support** - Use in client-side and server-side applications
+- 🔐 **Multiple Signer Types** - Works with ethers, viem, or custom signers
+- 🔗 **Social Account Linking** - Connect Twitter, Spotify, Discord, TikTok, and Telegram
+- ⚛️ **React Components** - Pre-built UI components and hooks
+- 📦 **TypeScript Support** - Full type definitions included
+- 🛠️ **Flexible Storage** - Custom storage adapters for session persistence

 # Installation